-The life sciences industry in Massachusetts and surrounding region is exploding, which means more jobs and skills training opportunities.
+The life sciences industry in Massachusetts and the surrounding regions is exploding, which means more jobs and skills training opportunities.
 For reference, the metro Boston region has the largest biotech cluster in the nation.
-4.67% of employment in Massachusetts is in the life sciences compared to just 1% for the country as a whole.
+Of all biotech jobs in the country in the first half of 2023, 13% were in Boston—more than any other market.

-Life sciences employment in Massachusetts has grown at start-ups and established companies by 92% over 15 years.
+Life sciences employment in Massachusetts grew 6.9% year-over-year in 2023.
+Biopharma R&D grew 8.5%, and biomanufacturing grew 6.3%.
 Many of these jobs are for scientists developing new drugs and engineers designing the latest testing hardware.
 However, supporting roles are also in-demand, including automation specialists, R&D technicians, and field service engineers.
 People in these jobs need to understand industry 4.0 and automation concepts for various testing, sequencing, and manufacturing applications, including:

 - Liquid handling storage, retrieval and dispensing, process and batch control